rs-services/rs-storage/README.md

 - `node['rs-storage']['device']['iops']` - the value of IOPS to use

-## Restoring a volume from a backup

-To restore a volume from backup, run the `rs-storage::volume` recipe with the same set of attributes mentioned in the [previous section](#creating-a-new-volume) along with the following attribute:

-- `node['rs-storage']['restore']['lineage']` - the lineage to restore the backup from.

-This will restore the volume from the backup instead of creating a new one.
-By default, the backup with the latest timestamp will be restored.
-To restore backup from a specific timestamp, set the following attribute:

-- `node['rs-storage']['restore']['timestamp']` - the timestamp of the backup to restore from

 ## Creating stripe of volumes

 To create a new stripe of volumes using LVM, run the `rs-storage::stripe` recipe with the following attributes set: